Financial-Times/upp-provisioners/README.md

 ## Pre-Prod: test.api.ft.com
 export API_HOST=

-#For publishing videos, the brightcove-notifier and brightcove-metadata-preprocessor must connect to the Brightcove API with an id like this: 47628783001
+# For publishing videos, the brightcove-notifier and brightcove-metadata-preprocessor must connect to the Brightcove API with an id like this: 47628783001
 export BRIGHTCOVE_ACCOUNT_ID=

+# You could find the keys in LastPass under the name: Brightcove
+export BRIGHTCOVE_AUTH=
 ```